MuhammadHamzaAmir/Comment-Dead-Code/README.md

     -   _displayProtectedMembers()
     -   accessPrivateMembers()

-6. Let's run the script.
+6. Open a terminal and run the following command to see the script in action:

     ```
     python main.py class_file.py usage_file.py
     ```

-7. The above mentioned unused methods are commented & and we can check the code in `class_file.py`.
+7. The above mentioned unused methods are commented and we can check the code in `class_file.py`.

 8. The output we get after running the above mentioned command is